 But for Rowling to not give anyone any hint at all?
 All we had was a bit of puffery on Albus’s chocolate frog card which identifies him as a Dark wizard, defeated in 1945.
 Frankly, given the number of times we’ve seem people throwing around allegations and accusations of Dark magic at anything they don’t recognize in this series, that doesn’t give us much to reason from.

-But, for the most part this article has been left in more or less it’s HBP-compliant form.
+But, for the most part this essay has been left in more or less it’s HBP-compliant form.
 There has been a bit of adjustment and some additions in reflection of DHs, but the basic premise hasn’t been reworked to reflect Rowling’s version.

 After all, why should it?
 Exploded theories can still have entertainment value.
 You are all quite welcome to point and laugh.